msmiller/coverband_instructions/README.md

 ### application.rb

 Add the following after `Bundler.require(*Rails.groups)`.
 This will prevent Coverband from running during Rake tasks during deployments.
+Rake tasks may crash if Coverband can't connect to Redis, so this will work around the issue.

 ```ruby
 require 'coverband' unless ($0 =~ /rake$/)